theZMC/qcl/README.md

 `qcl` is a lightweight library for loading configuration values at runtime.
 It is designed to have a simple API, robust test suite, zero external dependencies, and be easy to integrate into existing projects.
 If you are looking for a more full-featured configuration library, check out [Viper](https://github.com/spf13/viper) or [Koanf](https://github.com/knadh/koanf).
 I've used both and they are great libraries, but I wanted something simpler for my use cases.
 I currently have no plans to support loading configuration from files, so if your use-case requires that, this library is not for you.

 > **BE ADVISED** This library is still under active development, but the API is stable and will not change before 1.0.0.
-The test suite is pretty robust, but I'm sure there are edge cases I haven't thought of.
+The test suite is pretty extensive, but I'm sure there are still edge cases I haven't thought of.
 If you find a bug, please open an issue.

 ## Installation
 ```shell